FrancoNeme/FrancoNeme/README.md

 Studying "Diploma in Python oriented to data scientist" in InstitutoDataScience. </p>
 Studying Biotechnology Engineering in National University of Río Negro (Argentina).

- ### Exploring the convergence of Engineering and Data Science to drive process optimization and generate innovative solutions.
+ ## Exploring the convergence of Engineering and Data Science to drive process optimization and generate innovative solutions.

 - 🔭 I’m currently working on a University research project, which deals with **Mathematical modeling and simulation of a bioprocess.**  The modeling is carried out by estimating kinetic parameters solving optimization problems and statistical data analysis.

 - 🌱 I’m currently learning:

-Data visualization and exploratory data analysis.
+ - Data visualization and exploratory data analysis.</p>
-Deepening my knowledge in statistical modeling and optimization.
+ - Deepening my knowledge in statistical modeling and optimization. </p>
-Advanced techniques in machine learning with Python.
+ - Advanced techniques in machine learning with Python. </p>

 - 📫 How to reach me **francogastonneme@gmail.com**